Equilibrium

-The foundation lies in classical vase shapes — a familiar, time-tested reference.
-But during the process, the work starts to follow its own rules: the material responds to each gesture, shifts, resists, and proposes its own path.
-And even with a model in front of me, human nature and circumstances inevitably make their own adjustments, altering the trajectory.
+At the foundation are classical vase forms — a familiar, time-tested point of reference.
+But in the process, the work begins to live by its own rules: the material responds to every movement, shifts, resists, suggests its own path.
+And even with a model before me, human nature and circumstances inevitably introduce their own corrections, changing the trajectory.

-What’s important to me is that every mistake becomes part of the object.
-As in life, it is impossible to "go back" and correct things — the clay continues to "live" in the state and direction formed in the moment of shaping.
-The forms in this series capture the state of an inner search for grounding: between decline and growth, displacement and stabilization, destruction and creation.
+What matters to me in this work is that every mistake becomes part of the object.
+As in life, it is impossible to "go back" and correct things — the clay continues to "live" in the state and direction that emerged at the moment of shaping.
+The forms in this series capture a state of inner search for support: between decline and growth, displacement and stabilization, destruction and creation.

 Black stoneware | 40×32×19 cm | 2025